makeabilitylab/physcomp/arduino/led-on.md

 | 200Ω     | 4            | 1.01V                        | ~0V                          | ~0 mA   |

 **Table**.
 For this empirical measurement test, I used the [Sparkfun 5mm diffused RED LEDs](https://www.sparkfun.com/products/12062).
+{: .fs-1 }

 Here's a picture of the test setup and circuits for the measurements above:

 ![](assets/images/LEDSeries_5VSupply_TestPictures_ByJonFroehlich.png)
 **Figure**.
-Measuring the individual LED voltage drop and current through the circuit using two multimeters: the yellow multimeter configured as a voltmeter to measure the voltage drop $$V_D$$ over the first LED in the circuit and the red multimeter configured as a ammeter to measure the current $$I$$ through the circuit.
+Measuring the individual LED voltage drop and current through the circuit using two multimeters: the yellow multimeter configured as a voltmeter to measure the voltage drop $$V_D$$ over the first LED in the circuit and the red multimeter configured as an ammeter to measure the current $$I$$ through the circuit.
+{: .fs-1 }

 Finally, we can also examine this circuit in a simulator, which mirrors our empirical measurements: